KiranMantha/angular2-typescript-gulp/src/Components/ModalDialog/README.md

 ```

 #####callbackOnClose
 This allows to execute any function after dialog closed.
-You can only avail this option when you want to close dialog on button click by calling ```bash dialog.closeDialog()```.
+You can only avail this option when you want to close dialog on button click by calling ```dialog.closeDialog()```.

 ```bash
 example: dialog.callbackOnClose = your-function-name